hmrc/transit-movements-trader-reference-data-etl/README.md

 # transit-movements-trader-reference-data-etl

-This is a placeholder README.md for a new repository
+This is a service with a scheduler action to:
+* Extract data from customs-reference-data
+* Transform the data into a shape that meets our needs
+* Load it into transit-movements-trader-reference-data

 ### License